Kent Harrison Search and Rescue is an unpaid volunteer organization with an average of 25 trained members.

 We would like to thank the District of Kent, the Village of Harrison Hot Springs, the Fraser Valley Regional District, and our partner agencies for their support.
 But most of all, we would like to acknowledge the support of our families.
 We could not provide this service without them.

-We wish everyone a safe winter season and encourage any backcountry explorers to visit www.adventuresmart.ca for a wealth of information.
+We wish everyone a safe Summer 2022 season and encourage any backcountry explorers to visit www.adventuresmart.ca for a wealth of information.
 Please file a trip plan if you intend to recreate in the mountains.

 In late 2020, KHSAR commissioned Silver Streak boats LTD, to design and build a 26ft Landing craft.
 Completely constructed of Aluminum, with an extended heated cabin, powered by twin Yamaha 200 outboards.